rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ![](images/jaeger04.png)

-*By Robert Baumgartner, Red Hat Austria, February 2023 (OpenShift 4.12)*
+*By Robert Baumgartner, Red Hat Austria, February 2023 (OpenShift 4.12)* *By Robert Baumgartner, Red Hat Austria, October 2023 (OpenShift 4.13)*

 In this blog I will guide you on how to use service performance monitoring (spm) with jaeger.
 It should work with any appliaction that is working with OpenTelemetry.

-This document is based on OpenShift 4.12.
-See [Distributed tracing release notes](https://docs.openshift.com/container-platform/4.12/distr_tracing/distributed-tracing-release-notes.html).
+This document is based on OpenShift 4.13.
+See [Distributed tracing release notes](https://docs.openshift.com/container-platform/4.13/distr_tracing/distr_tracing_rn/distr-tracing-rn-2-9.html).

-OpenShift distributed tracing platform Operator is based on Jaeger 1.39.
+OpenShift distributed tracing platform Operator is based on Jaeger 1.47.0

-OpenShift distributed tracing data collection Operator based on OpenTelemetry 0.63.1
+OpenShift distributed tracing data collection Operator based on OpenTelemetry 0.81.0

 ## OpenTelemetry and Jaeger